DragonForgedTheArtist/VCVRack-rpi/PluginsWithExtraSteps.md

     make
     make install

+## PS-PurrSoftware
+PS-PurrSoftware doesn't default to the master-V2 branch so it will need to be checked out

+    git clone --branch master-V2 https://github.com/knchaffin/Meander.gi

+Then build as normal

+    cd Meander
+    git submodule update --init --recursive
+    make dep
+    make
+    make install

 ## RPJ
 RPG doesn't default to the v2 branch so it will need to be checked out